opentrials/collectors/docs/spiders/actrn.md

 ## Data Update Strategy

-Trials could be serched with `date_registered` filter.
-After initial scraping we should use the last 2 days searches to stay up to date (`recent` stack).
+Web interface and source model doesn't have something like `updated` field.
+So to stay up to date full scan is needed.

 ## License Terms